City in the Community

 Using our Healthy Hat-trick curriculum promoting healthy lifestyles, CITC delivers free in-school and after-school programming to over 50 public schools and community-based organizations across New York City, serving over 3,000 youth each week.”
 Learn More.

-Soccer Bloc uses street soccer to bring together young people in safe spaces across the city, where they will make friends and celebrate New York City's diversity.
-Programs are designed and delivered by our young leaders to address a lack of free community programming in parks and playgrounds across New York City in the summer and impact 500 youth each year.
+Soccer Bloc influences positive behaviors in underserved communities using the power of soccer.
+It connects youth from ages 6-14 across the city, where they will make friends and celebrates New York City’s diversity.
+This program, which impacts 300 youth each summer, is designed for youth by youth to address a lack of FREE community programming in parks and playgrounds during the summer months.
 Learn More.

 Saturday Night Lights

 In partnership with UB Tech, this RoboSoccer STEM curriculum introduces coding and digital competency while providing an alternative learning environment focused on soccer-specific activities.”